 You have several options for working with macmon.
 The virtual appliance can be quickly integrated with VMWare or HyperV and can be used directly.
-Alternatively, you can obtain a machine from us or your partner system house.
-You can obtain the associated trial license also directly from your partner or from us.
+Alternatively, you can obtain a machine from us or your system vendor.
+You can obtain the necessary trial license also directly from your partner or from us.

 macmon is sold only indirectly across the world.
-This means that the solution cannot be purchased directly from macmon secure GmbH, but through one of our partners, who also provide support in testing, licensing and implementing.
+This means that the solution cannot be purchased directly from macmon secure GmbH, but through one of our partners, who also provide support for testing, licensing and implementing the solution.
 As a partner you can purchase our products and services through our Value Added Distributor.

-You always have at least two options for a contact partner for support cases.
+You always have at least two options when you need help and support.
 The sales partner, through whom you purchased macmon, provides support and already knows your environment.
-In addition, you always have the option of contacting us directly.
+In addition, you always have the option to contact us directly.
 Our support team is based in Berlin and can be reached by phone and email during our business hours.

 The team of German developers based in Berlin is constantly expanding macmon and creating new possibilities.
-New standards, new research results, etc. are permanently and as promptly as possible incorporated into the further development of the software.
-In addition, integrations with products from other vendors are constantly being created, which allows a powerful integration into the existing environment.
+New standards, new research results, etc. are continuously and as promptly as possible incorporated into the further development of the software.
+In addition, integrations with products from other vendors are constantly being created, which allows a powerful integration with the existing environment.

 macmon is available as a physical and virtual appliance for VMware and HyperV.
 Hence, you do not need to provide or maintain any operating system from your side.
-The operating systems of the systems to be authenticated do not matter, because our technologies start working already underneath them and macmon also works without an agent.
+The operating systems of the systems to be authenticated do not matter, because our technologies are based on underlying industry standards and macmon also works without an agent.

 Dynamic VLAN management is not only suitable for automating existing VLAN concepts, but also for introducing new concepts.
-By simply sorting the endpoints within the macmon WebGUI the VLAN can be assigned automatically.
+By simply categorizing the endpoints on the macmon WebGUI, the VLAN can be assigned automatically.

-Due to the permanent overview of the network, macmon also has an up-to-date status of the existing devices.
-The systems can be enriched with additional information to manage them directly in macmon, or they can be easily synchronized by linking them to another asset management system, which can provide a strong enhancement to an existing inventory solution.
+Due to the continuous overview of the network, macmon also has an up-to-date status of the existing devices.
+The systems can be complemented with additional information to manage them directly in macmon, or they can be easily synchronized by linking them to another asset management system, which can provide a solid upgrade to an existing inventory solution.

-The WebGUI of macmon NAC offers comprehensive existing reports on endpoints, network devices, interfaces, VLANs, authentications, measurement results and events.
+The WebGUI of macmon NAC offers comprehensive system reports on endpoints, network devices, interfaces, VLANs, authentications, monitoring data and events.
 In addition, custom reports can be created and all information can also be retrieved via the REST API.